 Before we look at the Pharmacy site design, I’d like to ask you just a few quick questions.

-First, have you participated in a usability testing before?
+First, have you participated in usability testing before?

 Tell me a little bit about yourself.
-How old are you?
 What do you do for a living?

 What is your highest level of education?

-How comfortable are you with computers and technology?
-Tell me a little bit about what you use them for.
+How comfortable are you with computers and mobile? technology?
+Tell me a little bit about how you use them.
 (We want to gauge whether or not the online pharmacy is their first choice.
-If someone is uncomfortable with online services, it is more likely that they will be more frustrated with the product, regardless of how useable it may be)
+If someone is uncomfortable with online services, it is more likely that they will be more frustrated with the product, regardless of how usable it may be)

-How often do you use the MHV website?
+How often do you use the My HealtheVet website?

 What do you use it for?